-The Intel RealSense D415 and D435 (as well as D435i) sensors are a great choice for scanning outdoors and/or in sunlight.
+The Intel RealSense D455, D415, and D435 (as well as D435i) sensors are a great choice for scanning outdoors and/or in sunlight.

-However, as with all sensors they have both advantages and limitations and using scanning Best Practices is highly recommended.
+However, as with all sensors, they have both advantages and limitations.
+Following best practices is highly recommended for the best results.

 + Very inexpensive